 For dehydration home remedies, some people recommend fluids such as chicken broth, lemon, or coconut water since they contain electrolytes and fluids.
 However, the quantities and ratios of electrolytes they contain aren’t optimal for your body.
 If you want to avoid and relieve dehydration fast with a great-tasting solution, consider an oral rehydration solution that contains a perfect balance of electrolytes and glucose.
 Glucose and electrolyte concentrations determine whether your cells take in or lose water.
 If your glucose and electrolyte levels are too high or too low, your fluid levels can become imbalanced.

 How to Prevent Dehydration During a Cold

 Cold symptoms such as fever, sweating, vomiting, and diarrhea are notorious for causing dehydration.
 To avoid worsening dehydration, don’t try to sweat out the cold.
 Instead, rest, stay hydrated, and see a doctor if symptoms persist.

 Water alone isn’t sufficient to meet your body’s fluid and electrolyte needs.
-The best way to rehydrate is by using an oral rehydration solution such as DripDrop ORS, which has the vital electrolytes your body needs.
+The best way to rehydrate is by using a solution such as DripDrop, which has the vital electrolytes your body needs.